Person writing on a pink clipboard with a soft unicorn pen — preparing to advocate for themselves in a healthcare setting

 This is absolutely not about blaming providers.
 In fact, it’s the opposite.

-In fact, physicians now spend nearly twice as much time on paperwork as they do with patients.
-It’s no surprise that more than half report feeling burned out, with workload and time pressure topping the list of stressors.
-And that’s just one part of the picture.
+The average primary care visit in the U.S. lasts just 15 to 18 minutes.
+Physicians now spend nearly twice as much time on documentation as they do with patients.
+More than half report feeling burned out, with workload and time pressure topping the list of stressors.

-We don’t always see how many roles each provider juggles: diagnostician, counselor, documentation expert, and system navigator, all in one.
 That’s why preparation matters.
 That’s why clarity matters.
 Because the better you understand your role as the constant in your own care, the more effectively you can collaborate with everyone else.

 Why Clear Communication Protects Your Health